SananR/JustOnTime/doc/sprint0/PB.md

 bidding process again to make another bid, which will replace their current bid.

-9. As a customer, I want to be notified when someone outbids me, so that I can decide whether to place a higher bid.
+9. As a customer, I want to be notified when someone outbids me, so that I can decide whether to place a higher bid.<br/>
 Persona(s): Alex, Robert
 - Verify that once a higher bid has been placed, the customer receives an email stating that their bid has been exceeded and the amount that has been bid.